SkySlab/background/README.md

 ```

 ### cron
 Cron calls startup and shutdown scripts to start and stop  the motion service.
-Here is an example that will call the cleandir script (which just cleans out the files in a directory each morning at 5 past 8.
-Then two minutes before shutdown, an email is sent using the noticeshutdown script with final statistics and a forecast for tomorrow's weather.
+Here is an example that will:
+1. At 08.05, call the cleandir script (which just cleans out the files in a directory).
+2. At 07.30, call the noticeup.py script starting the motion service, sending an email with today's weather and some stats.
+3. At 20.30, call the notiiceshutdown.py script, stopping the motion service, sending an email stating as such with some weather stuff and stats.

 ```
 05 08 * * * /bin/bash /home/pi/background/cleandir.sh > /dev/null 2>&1